 I am a fan of planted aquariums and started my first planted tank back in 2013.
 They can bring the visual appeal of your aquarium to a level that no other item can do.

-I must admit keeping live plants is relatively more challenging than just keeping fish from my own experience.
+I must admit keeping live plants is relatively more challenging than just keeping fish on my own experience.
 But I never gave up.
-I was in love with the greenery, and I learned how to maintain them.
-Although resources were limited, experience, study, and research finally delivered me the desired outcome.
+I was in love with the greenery, and I learned how to maintain it with experience, study, and research.

 The primary reason for aquarium plants turning brown